-- An educational professional or specialised teacher who holds a current practising certificate in assessing specific learning difficulties issued by their relevant professional association e.g. the Professional Association of Teachers of Students with Specific Learning Difficulties (PATOSS)
+- An Educational Professional or Specialist Teacher, or equivalent, e.g., an Occupational Therapist who holds a current practising certificate in assessing specific learning difficulties issued by their relevant professional association e.g. the Professional Association of Teachers of Students with Specific Learning Difficulties (PATOSS)

-- An educational professional or specialised teacher who holds a current qualification that allows Associate Membership of the British Dyslexia Accusation (AMBDA)
+- An Educational Professional or Specialist Teacher who holds a current qualification that allows Associate Membership of the British Dyslexia Accusation (AMBDA)

 - Support We Can Implement

 After discussing your needs with you, a Disability Adviser can put together a list of the adjustments you need.
 We call these your provisions and, with your permission, we will communicate this information to the relevant staff at the University.

 - Lecture outlines and PowerPoint slides for lectures in advance and in alternative formats: